ViveNoctem/Floor2Drift/README.md

     - overrides with `@Table(name: "NewName")` annotation, will be taken into account.
 - `driftScheme`
     - the table name is snake_case version of the class name
-    - check if this is correct.
 - `driftSchemeWithOverride`
     - the same as driftScheme, but the table name can be overridden by the `@Table(name: "NewName")` annotation.

 ### Custom Configuration
-You can also create a more custom configuration by using the `BuildRunner.custom` constructor.
+You can also create a more custom configuration by using the `Floor2DriftGenerator.custom` constructor.
 Override the default option objects or implement them yourself.
 Beware that some checks to guarantee that the configuration is valid are not done with the custom constructor.

 ## Contribute

 ## Todos

-TODO Example User Import isn't added in converted project

 ### General
 - call dart fix on all generated files?